MichaelAgarkov/MicSetup/README.md

 I hope you like it, and you will make use out of it!

 For the source code, I recommend using PascalABC.NET version 3.4.2 build 2050, because it's the version I use, and the version it is compiled in.
 You can get it here: https://tinyurl.com/PascalABCNET

+For the installer, I recommend using Inno Setup 6.0.5, because it's the version I use, and the version it is compiled in.
+You can get it here: https://tinyurl.com/InnoSetup605